Skip to content

 How is this different from just having a paralegal write responses?

 A paralegal writing responses still faces the same ethics constraints, and they may not be aware of every nuance of Rule 1.6.
-Reply Champion provides a systematic safeguard: every response is screened for ethics violations before it can be published.
+Reply Champion provides a systematic safeguard: every response is screened for common confidentiality and case-detail risk before it can be published.
 It is faster (30 seconds vs. 10-15 minutes per response) and more consistent than manual writing.

 What practice areas does Reply Champion work for?

-Reply Champion works for any law practice that receives Google reviews: personal injury, family law, criminal defense, estate planning, immigration, real estate, business law, employment law, bankruptcy, tax law, intellectual property, and more.
-The ABA Rule 1.6 and Formal Opinion 496 safeguards apply across all practice areas.
+Reply Champion works for law practices that receive Google reviews: personal injury, family law, criminal defense, estate planning, immigration, real estate, business law, employment law, bankruptcy, tax law, intellectual property, and more.
+The same confidentiality-aware response patterns can be useful across practice areas.

 Does Reply Champion work in states with different ethics rules?